Functional Horseshoe Smoothing for Functional Trend Estimation: Introduction

 In this work, we develop the other approach in a Bayesian framework, hoping to assess uncertainty and estimate trend accurately and flexibly as seen in univariate models \citep{faulkner2018locally}.
 In the context of FDA, a shrinkage prior on the functional space has been introduced by \cite{shin2020functional}.
 Utilizing a similar idea, we construct a locally adaptive smoother for functional data via the shrinkage prior.
 Because the priors in the model can be represented as scale mixture of normals, it is easy to implement with the Gibbs sampler, and minor extensions make heterogeneously observed data analysis possible.
 We derive posterior predictive loss based on \cite{gelfand1998model} to choose an appropriate number of basis functions.

 We also discuss the theoretical justification for this approach.
 The essence of this method is that it removes noise while leaving the change points large.
 The property of the prior that keeps the signal from shrinking is called "tail robustness".
-We show that the method achieves this property due to a heavy-tail prior.
+For time series data, the analysis of tail robustness is complicated, but instead, we have shown the properties proposed by \cite{okano2022locally}.
 This is not an argument closed to functional data, but also justifies a locally adaptive method for finite-dimensional data \citep{faulkner2018locally,kakikawa2022bayesian}.

 The remainder of the paper is structured as follows.
 Section \ref{sec:set} introduces the setting and model for trend estimation.
 Section \ref{sec:pos} gives the posterior computation algorithm.
-In Section \ref{sec:sel}, we present the way to select the number of basis.
+In Section \ref{sec:sel}, we present the way to select the number of basis functions.
 Section \ref{sec:tai} discusses the theoretical properties of the proposed prior and its posterior distribution.
 In Section \ref{sec:sim}, we investigate the performance of the proposed methods for homogeneously observed data and heterogeneously observed data.
 We apply our method to a real dataset in Section \ref{sec:app}.
 The contribution of the article is discussed in Section \ref{sec:dis}.